TBTS-2011/Teachers-Administration-Dashboard/README.md

 ***

-# Welcome to The prototype projects repository!
+# Welcome to The Teacher's Administration Dahsboard project's repository!

 ***